storage.to vs Google Drive

 Max file size 25 GB 5 TB

-Free storage Unlimited (3-day retention) 15 GB (permanent)
+Free storage Unlimited (7 days free, permanent on Premium) 15 GB (permanent)

 Auto-delete Yes (1-7 days) No